johnbumgarner/facial_similarities/README.md

 | jennifer_aniston.jpeg   | nicole_kidman_earrings.jpeg         | 55.75

-In testing both methods were ables to successfully identify the target image of Jennifer Aniston from the control set of images.
+Both methods were ables to successfully identify the target image of Jennifer Aniston from the control set of images.
 As in the previous experiments the SSIM and Hamming measurement generated a computational score based on similarity and distance.
 Establishing a computational score threshold using these two measurement methods was highly problematic, because it produced a considerable amount of false positives.
 </p>

 ### Conclusions: